Simran250306/ML_Model_Deployment_using_Docker/README.md

 Step 7: Open Postman, select POST request and paste this link http://localhost:8000/predict
         Select Body -> raw -> write {"features": [1, 2, 3, 4]} => class Virginica
-        You can use different values in features from data.dict present in client.py or you custom values and predict classes
+        You can use different values in features from data.dict present in client.py or you custom values and predict classes.